 The research results on measles immunization status in Lumajang Regency found a relationship with measles suspects before and during COVID-19.
 During the pandemic, there was a decline in the status of complete immunizations.
 This could be caused by the COVID-19 pandemic, which has disrupted all health activities in Lumajang Regency, including services providing immunizations.
-This aligns with research from Gupta et al. (2023), which states that as many as 40 million children worldwide missed measles immunization during the pandemic until November 2022.
-The COVID-19 pandemic caused an immunization gap because parents hesitated to take their children to health services, thereby reducing measles immunization coverage (23).
+As many as 40 million children worldwide missed measles immunization during the pandemic until November 2022.
+The COVID-19 pandemic caused an immunization gap because parents hesitated to take their children to health services, thereby reducing measles immunization coverage (22).

-Research from Herawati et al. (2023) also stated that the pandemic caused a decrease in visits to health services, including for immunizations (24).
+The pandemic caused a decrease in visits to health services, including for immunizations (23).
 There is a need to increase measles immunization coverage because it is very influential in efforts to prevent measles, especially in children.
-The measles vaccination program reduced measles incidence by 66% and deaths by 73% between 2000 and 2018 (25).
-A safe and effective measles vaccine saved an estimated 56 million lives between 2000 and 2021 (26).
+The measles vaccination program reduced measles incidence by 66% and deaths by 73% between 2000 and 2018 (24).
+A safe and effective measles vaccine saved an estimated 56 million lives between 2000 and 2021 (8).
 This is in line with research conducted in Nigeria, which stated that there was a significant relationship between measles immunization coverage and the incidence of measles.
-Where the lower the level of measles immunization coverage, the higher the opportunity for measles to occur (27).Immunization is essential in preventing measles.
+Where the lower the level of measles immunization coverage, the higher the opportunity for measles to occur (25).
+Immunization is essential in preventing measles.
 Research conducted in Muna Regency stated that 93.10% of children experienced measles because they did not receive immunization.
-This can happen because the child does not vet have an immune system against measles.
-The immune system against measles can be obtained optimally if you have received at least three immunization doses, namely when you are nine months old, 18 months old, and in the first grade of elementary school (28).
+This can happen because the child does not yet have an immune system against measles.
+The immune system against measles can be obtained optimally if you have received at least three immunization doses, namely when you are nine months old, 18 months old, and in the first grade of elementary school (26).